• Skip to primary navigation

 Client Case Study: Annette Smith – Registered Nurse (RN)

-Annette is a Registered Nurse from Brisbane and she’s been using Etax for the past three years.
+Annette is a Registered Nurse from Brisbane and she’s been using Etax for the past few years.
 We got in touch with Annette to discuss why she uses Etax…

 How did you do your tax return before Etax?

-Talk us through how you do you return with Etax?
+Talk us through how you do your return with Etax?

 Has Etax saved you money or improved your refund?